JuliaMath/QuadGK.jl/docs/src/gauss-kronrod.md

 the nice Gaussian quadrature rules cannot be directly nested: the $n'$-point Gaussian quadrature points are *not* a subset of the $n$-point Gaussian quadrature points for *any* $1 < n' < n$.
-Fortunately, there is a slightly modified scheme that works, called [Gauss–Kronrod quadrature](https://en.wikipedia.org/wiki/Gauss%E2%80%93Kronrod_quadrature_formula): if you start with an $n'-point$ Gaussian-quadrature scheme, you can extend it with
+Fortunately, there is a slightly modified scheme that works, called [Gauss–Kronrod quadrature](https://en.wikipedia.org/wiki/Gauss%E2%80%93Kronrod_quadrature_formula): if you start with an $n'$-point Gaussian-quadrature scheme, you can extend it with
 $n'+1$ additional points to obtain a quadrature scheme with $n=2n'+1$ points that exactly integrates polynomials up to degree $3n'+1$.
 Although this is slightly worse than an $n$-point Gaussian quadrature